-ebikechoices is supported by its audience.
-When you purchase through links on our site, we may earn a commission.
-Learn more
+When you purchase through links on our website, we may earn a commission.
+Affiliate disclosure.

 I have been wanting to do a review of the Orbea Gain D50 since I had a go on one earlier last year.
-I had already ridden a Giant Road-E which uses a Yamaha mid-drive, and was eager to try a light weight electric road bike that used a compact hub motor.
+I had already ridden a Giant Road-E which uses a Yamaha mid-drive and was eager to try a lightweight electric road bike that used a compact hub motor.

 Orbea Gain D50 2020 model